LibrariesHacked/librarieshacked-web-content/tutorials/twitterurls.md

 Template: tutorialpagetwitterurls
 ---

-## what's the problem?

 When following hashtags on twitter for conferences or chats there are often a lot of links being thrown about.
 With a stream of tweets going on it's normally necessary to save these for later.
 You can favourite the tweets, although this relies on catching the tweet at the time.
-Or search twitter later, although as far as a summary goes there may be loads of links - and the tweets don't always give a good enough context to show more information about what the link contains.
+Or search twitter later, although as far as a summary goes there may be loads of links.
+And the tweets don't always give a good enough context to show more information about what the link contains.

 The web being as clever as it is though, it should be possible to list all the links shared through a hashtag, alongside additional information about them - gained directly from the web pages themselves, such as the page title and description.

-Yahoo query language (YQL) allows for directly searching the html of web pages, and also provides access to searching twitter.
+Yahoo Query Language (YQL) allows for directly searching the html of web pages, and also provides access to searching twitter.
 This post will do the following (an example is at the top of the page):

 - use YQL to query twitter for a particular search term (e.g. a hashtag)
 - retrieve those tweets that contain URLs and compile them to remove duplicates, record the user, and other context such as the tweet text.